-What’s the best dog stroller for a medium sized dog?
-That’s a question we’ve been asked many times since Ty started using a dog stroller two years ago.
+What’s the best dog stroller for a medium-sized dog?
+We’ve been asked this question many times since Ty started using a dog stroller two years ago.

 When Ty lost his vision, I chose a dog stroller that worked well for us.
-But, we had no experience with other strollers, so I couldn’t help when people needed advice.
-The obvious solution was try some other options!
-So, I asked the most popular dog stroller companies to send us their best dog stroller for medium sized dogs.
+But we had no experience with other strollers, so I couldn’t help when people needed advice.
+The obvious solution was to try some other options!
+So, I asked the most popular dog stroller companies to send us their best dog strollers for medium sized dogs.
 We put them to the test, and the results are below!

 The Best Dog Stroller for a Medium Sized Dog